rcky844/knowledge-handbook/Chemistry/Analytical Chemistry/Separation and purification/Recrystallization.md

 4. Collect the crystals by filtration under reduced pressure and dry crystals.
 	- Simple filtration can be sped up by connecting the set-up to a suction pump (suction filtration).

-5. Wash the crystals with a <span style="color: aqua">little amount of cold distilled water</span> or any other suitable solvents to <span style="color: lightgreen">remove any soluble impurities</span>.
+5. Wash the crystals with a <span style="color: aqua">little amount of cold distilled water</span> or any other suitable solvents to <span class="hi-green">remove any soluble impurities</span>.
 Then, the crystals are <span style="color: violet">dried with a piece of filter paper or in an oven</span>.